-Because university administration is about so much more than simply running an institute of higher learning.
-You have to make sure the students have a place to sleep, your lecturers are trained in the necessary skills required to teach specialized classes, and there are enough janitors to clean up your campus after the occasional plague of frogs or meteor shower.
+Because university administration is about so much more than simply running an institute of higher learning, you have to make sure the students have a place to sleep, your lecturers are trained in the necessary skills required to teach specialized classes, and there are enough janitors to clean up your campus after the occasional plague of frogs or meteor showers.

 And if you thought that sounds a bit too weird, wait until you see some of the insane classes this game has to offer.